Google unveils updated Assistant - Mobile World Live

-Google announced a new version of its Assistant for smartphones, which it said delivers improved results by using text input, speech or a combination of the two.
+Google announced a new version of its Assistant for smartphones, which it said delivers improved results for text input, speech or a combination of the two.

 Describing it as “the first major makeover” for Assistant on phones, Google said nearly half of all interactions include both voice and touch.
 The redesign is said to “combine voice with touch in a way that gives users the right controls in the right situations”.